dadrian/tldr.fail/index.md

 [^3]: There is no Safari for Android.
 [^4]: Older devices are affected.
 New devices may or may not be affected.
 [^5]: Only affects TLS passthrough.
 Using ingress-nginx to terminate TLS is not affected.
+[^6]: This may only affect certain PA products, and certain version ranges.
+Details unknown.

 [test-py]: https://github.com/dadrian/tldr.fail/blob/main/tldr_fail_test.py